MLopezJ/asset-tracker-cloud-coiote-azure-converter-js/README.md

 }
 ```

-## Specifications
+## Transformation steps

-To accomplish the expected result, the program execute 4 different process consecutively:
+To accomplish the expected result, the program execute 4 different changes on the data:

 1. Group
 2. Build